 C. Scholastic Record: Applicant shall have a minimum grade point average of 2.50. (high school cumulative).

 D. Citizenship: Applicant shall be U.S. citizen or permanent U.S. resident.
 (Residency as defined by the U.S. Immigration and Naturalization Service).

 E. Recommendation: Applicant shall furnish two (2) letters of recommendation and one of which shall be written by a Howard County resident.
 Letters shall be written by persons not related to the applicant.

 F. Acceptance for Further Study: Applicant shall be eligible to enroll as full time in an accredited post-secondary school.
 (A full time student normally enrolls for 12 credit hours in an institution using the semester, trimester or quarter system).
 An accredited post-secondary school provides a degree or certificate in a recognized occupation.
-Evidence of acceptance and the student enrollment status (or other requested documentation) shall be presented to the Scholarship Committee by July 31, 2022 or earlier upon demand.
+Evidence of acceptance and the student enrollment status (or other requested documentation) shall be presented to the Scholarship Committee by July 31st of the current academic year or earlier upon demand by the Committee.

 G. Non-Traditional Study: The eligibility of scholarship applicants enrolling in a non-traditional program shall be determined on a case by case basis requiring the unanimous vote of the Scholarship Committee.
 H. Period of Consideration: Applicant shall be eligible for this award in the academic year of graduation from secondary school.

 Applicants who have met the “Basic Criteria shall also meet one of the following in this section.

 A. Talent and Abilities: Applicant must have demonstrated a special talent or ability in academics, athletics, vocational arts, work experience, fine arts or technical sciences.